YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Namespace/README.md

 - They're delimited by using the `.` operator.
 - The using directive obviates the requirement to specify the name of the namespace for every class.
 - The global namespace is the "root" namespace: global`::`System will always refer to the .NET System namespace.
+- Namespaces in C# can be nested

-The namespace keyword is used to declare a scope.
+The namespace keyword is used to **declare a scope**.
 The ability to create scopes within your project helps organise code and lets you create globally-unique types.

+A namespace in C# is a logically **arranged class, struct, interface, enum, or delegate**. **Namespaces in C# can be nested**, meaning you can define a class and include it in another class.

+A class in a specific namespace and a class from another **`.cs`** file can be called by **`using <namespace>;`**.

 ```cs
 namespace N1     // N1